 Q: In the film, we only see the protagonist, the other children are invisible.
 Can you discuss your decision to make her peers invisible?

 I felt strongly about making the other characters invisible from the early stages, however I also knew I needed to strike a delicate balance between their invisibility and our main character connecting with them.
 Many people think that autistic people aren’t interested in being social, and would prefer isolation, but this is a misconception.
-My son actively seeks social interaction, but on terms which are different to the neurological normality.
+My son actively seeks social interaction, but on terms which are different to the neurotypical normality.

 Although this enjoyment looks different to what we might expect, it doesn’t mean he’s not enjoying himself any less.
 It’s difficult not to attach our own stories with our own belief systems onto others, but the more we can see stories like this, the more we can understand these differences until, perhaps, they’re not so different anymore.